 If you plan to wait until the last week of February, be prepared for long lines.
 Please be patient.

-If you're not going to make it into the office by February 28, we do accept postmarked payments.
-Make sure the Post Office stamps the envolope with the correct date.
+If you're not going to make it into the office before March 1st, we do accept postmarked payments.
+Make sure the Post Office postmarks the envolope with the correct date in order to avoid any penalty and interest accrual on March 1st.